-The MassDOT STIP amendment/adjustment process differs from the PVMPO process, information of the STIP amendment/adjustment process can be found here.
+The MassDOT process used to make amendment/adjustment to the STIP can be found here.

 DESCRIPTION OF FUNDING SOURCES

 Interstate Maintenance (IM) - Resurfacing, restoration and rehabilitation are eligible activities for maintaining Interstate facilities.
 Reconstruction is also eligible if it does not add capacity.
 However, high-occupancy-vehicle (HOV) and auxiliary lanes can be added.
 Funding: federal - 90 %, state - 10 %.